DaveMcMa/hpe-dev-portal/content/blog/enhancing-healthcare-with-hpe-private-cloud-ai.md

 **2. Transcription service for Medical Practitioners**

 Manual note-taking and record keeping is simply too cumbersome for the modern healthcare professional.
 Their skills are better used to treat patients to the best of their ability.
-Triage AI provides a dictation service where medical personnel can record their notes via microphone (on a smartphone for example) which get's automatically transcribed and structured.
+Triage AI provides a dictation service where medical personnel can record their notes via microphone (on a smartphone for example) which gets automatically transcribed and structured.

 \[INSERT EXAMPLE HERE]

 **3. AI Assisted diagnosis based on medical examination**

 We can then submit these structured notes to a domain-specific reasoning model for AI-assisted diagnosis.
-This allows medical practitioners to very quickly verify
+This augments the expertise of medical practitioners with additional support for clinical decision making, pattern recognition and risk stratification (by calculating risk scores based on diagnosis for example).
+This significantly reduces cognitive load for overworked medical personnel, especially during busy periods.

-Once diagnosis is complete, the data is structured and saved to a database further reducing the need for medical practitioners to spend time on manual record keeping activities.
+Then once diagnosis is complete, the data is structured and saved to a database further reducing the need for medical practitioners to spend time on manual record keeping activities.
+This also ensures standardized documentation procedures across all personnel.

-**4. AI Assisted diagnosis based on X-Ray**
+**4. AI Assisted diagnosis based on X-Ray capture**

-So how does this application work?
+Our AI-assisted diagnosis capability extends to pattern recognition in X-Rays using another domain-specific, specially trained model.
+With our X-Ray diagnosis capability, we can further enhance the triage experience by providing instant diagnosis from an expertly-trained healthcare model of an X-Ray, providing a comprehensive assessment and early-detection of potential visual symptoms in the patient.
+This adds an additional layer of expertise to the triage process, assisting healthcare providers to prioritise patients correctly and increasing the likelihood of solving patient issues during the triage process, saving senior medical personnel time for more critical cases.

+**Under the hood**

+So now you know what the application can do, let us show you what it's made of.

+[IMPORTANT NOTES:

+\- DATA SOVEREIGNTY - ALL ON PREMISE!!!!]

-## Introducing HPE Private Cloud AI
+## HPE Private Cloud AI